-Tell Me about the occasion and what you served.
+Tell me about the occasion and meal you made.

 What influences your menu choices when you entertain?

 I was given Perla Meyers' The Seasonal Kitchen as a newlywed, she was so ahead of her time and it is still my go to cookbook.
 I am also a fan of Frank Stitts food and cookbooks.
 They are always an inspiration.
 I always make his wonderful Fig recipe in August, its a family favorite.